 A hammer toe is a potentially painful deformity of the second, third, or fourth toes, where the toe bends upward at the joint, resembling a hammer.
+Surgery may help to fix a hammer toe.

 When a hammer toe causes pain, and other treatments fail, surgery may be the only option for correcting the joint.